disruptek/nimph/README.md

 ## Installation

+Some lucky few may be able to simply `nimble install https://github.com/disruptek/nimph`.

+For others, simple bootstrap scripts are provided.

+### Unix-like

 These are the contents of the included `bootstrap.sh`; you'll see that we're setting up a local dependency tree with which to build nimph and its dependencies.
 If successful, the full path to the binary is output.